 - Economical- with Organic Farming, farmers can reduce their cost of production as they don’t need to buy expensive chemicals so there is no extra expense.

 - Return on Investment- the ROI is great because farmers use cheaper and local inputs to get the output.

-- Environment friendly- it is one of the best advantages of organic farming.
-Organic faming includes the usage of organic products so it does not harm the environment.
-It supports wildlife, especially in low lands.
+- Environment friendly- it is one of the best advantages of Organic Farming.
+Organic farming includes the usage of organic products, so it does not harm the environment.
+It supports wildlife, especially in the lowlands.

 Disadvantages of Organic Farming

 Know more about the disadvantages and limitations of Organic Farming

 - Organic foods are expensive because the farmers don’t get as much output as the conventional farmers do, and that’s why organic foods cost 40% more.